dmarcus-wire/Machine-Learning-in-Production/machine-learning-in-production/ml-pipelines/data/advanced-labelling/README.md

 - infer labels for unlabeled data from human labeled classes
 - based on assumption that different label classes will cluster or have some structure
 - can boost accuracy
+- using small amount of labeled data boosts model accuracy
 - **label propagation** is an algorithm that applies labels to unlabeled records
     - based on similarity
     - **graph based label propagation** 'similarity is one way